AWS Advanced Networking – Specialty Certification Preparation

 This learning path prepares you for the AWS Network Specialty certification exam.
-The combination of practical courses, labs and quizzes deepens your knowledge and expertise in building and connecting AWS services and solutions.
+The combination of practical courses, labs, and quizzes deepens your knowledge and expertise in building and connecting AWS services and solutions.
 We cover content under the six domains outlined in the AWS exam guide.
+This study guide helps to ensure you are well prepared for the AWS Certified Advanced Networking – Specialty Exam.

 VPN and advanced subnetting - understand VPC Subnet configurations and VPC routing to ensure you architect your solution correctly and efficiently.
 The Subnets and Routing course looks and VPC Subnets and VPC Routing in detail, providing examples of both across different configurations and solutions and how to best implement your network design.
 In this domain we explore: